oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/overview.md

  - Supplying additional model files using a Kubernetes ConfigMap.
  - Supplying Kubernetes Secrets that resolve macro references within the models.
 For example, a secret can be used to supply a database credential.
  - Updating WDT model files at runtime.
 For example, you can add a data source to a running domain.
 See [Runtime updates](#runtime-updates) for details.
+ - Supplying WDT model files, application archives and WDT installation using a container image different from the WebLogic installation image using the [Common Mounts]({{< relref "/userguide/managing-domains/model-in-image/common-mounts" >}}) option.

 This feature is supported for standard WLS domains, Restricted JRF domains, and JRF domains.